ACADEMIC MASTER PLAN

 Magnet Schools: These are public schools with specialized curriculum.
 These schools draw students from across the normal boundaries of the district and are free and open to anyone, especially to attract students or groups of students who are marginalized as defined by the D11 Equity Policy.
 Magnet schools are accountable to state standards.

-Schools of Innovation: Schools applying for innovation status will leverage a design and implementation process that creates a community school model based on the personalized needs of their students, educators, and families and utilizes partnerships with community members, local businesses, and philanthropic organizations dedicated to student and community success within and beyond the school experience.
+Schools of Innovation: Schools applying for innovation status will leverage unique strengths and local partnerships to design and implement a responsive community school model based on personalized interests and needs of students, educators, and families.

 STEM: The entire school’s focus is on STEM and every student participates in a curriculum of science, technology, engineering, and mathematics.
 A STEM program within a larger school: Some schools create STEM academies within their schools that allow interested students to study STEM in more depth.